khusanov-m/Web-Development/README.md

-## Notice that no one is allowed to use for commercial purpose included files.
+## Please note that no one is allowed to use the included files for commercial purposes and pretend to be the owner.
 However scripts and methods that I used can be taken for your own project

 #### About this repository
 Current respository is 1st part of Web-Development which include 10 websites built by myself (khusanov-m)